troclaux/notes/design_patterns.md

 ## Behavioral patterns

-> Focus on algorithms and assignment of responsibilities between objects
+> Focus on how objects interact and delegate responsibilities

+### Observer

+> subject has a subscription mechanism to notify observers of events that happened to the subject automatically

+### Strategy

 ### Chain of Responsibility (CoR)